thibaut-trouve/sendgrid-ts-mail/README.md

 `-k / --key {variable_name}`: Specify a custom key name for looking up the SENDGRID_API_KEY in the environment file.
 Defaults to 'SENDGRID_API_KEY'

+When updating an email in Sendgrid's interface, it is advised to re-generate the typings if you added/removed variables.

 ### 3. Use in your app
 ```ts